 To apply conditional formatting based on another column, you simply have to use the column address as an argument in a custom formula.
 For example, you could use =B2:B<50 to check if any values in the B column (except for the header in B1) are over 50.

-To highlight cells based on another cell in Google Sheets, you just have to follow the above easy steps in the FAQ there and use the custom formula that applies to your needs.
+To highlight cells based on another cell in Google Sheets, you just have to follow the above easy steps in the FAQ and use the custom formula that applies to your needs.
 If you found my article useful, you can also check out our guide on how to search in Google Sheets.

 Do you have any other questions about conditional formatting?
 What about other things you’d like to see included in my guide?
 Please let me know in the comments!